 On an annual basis, the management team will survey the complaints received to understand their content and identify any issues or improvement that can be made.
-An annual report will be submitted to the Owners’ Forum, ERL and Kingsdale:
+An annual report will be submitted to the Owners’ and Occupiers’ Forum and ERL:

 - Analysis of monthly and annual trends in the number, subject and level of complaints.

 - Analysis of the percentage of complaints responded to within the appropriate timescale and the average time taken to respond.

 - Evidence of action taken by the management team and contractors to learn from complaints received and trends in those complaints.

 (1) The NHBC can be contacted at NHBC House, Davy Avenue, Knowlhill, Milton Keynes, MK5 8FP (Tel: 0800 035 6422; Website: www.nhbc.co.uk where there is an online contact form).

 (2) The contact details for the appropriate alternative home warranty provider, if applicable, can be obtained from the Village General Manager or ERL’s head office: Scutches Barn, 17 High Street, Whittlesford, Cambridge, CB22 4LT (Tel: 01223 835995; Email: firstname.lastname@example.org; Website: www.erl.uk.com).

 (3) The Consumer Code Secretariat can be contacted at Westgate House, Royland Road, Loughborough, Leicestershire, LE11 2EH (Email: email@example.com; Website: www.consumercode.co.uk).
 Please note that the Consumer Code only applies if the home warranty has been provided by the NHBC or other organisation which subscribes to the scheme.